qiskit-community/ffsim/README.md

     pip install .

 from the root directory of the code repository.
-To install in editable mode, do

-    pip install -e .

 Installing from source has only been tested in a Linux environment.